MandLisa/MandLisa/README.md

 I explore how satellite data can help us better understand and manage (forest) ecosystem dynamics.
 I’m passionate about scalable, open, and reproducible Earth observation workflows that connect science with practice.

 📫 Reach me at: lisa.mandl@tum.de

+You want to find out more about me and my work?
+Check my [CV](https://syncandshare.lrz.de/getlink/fiGMdzJQsEyyVVuuf7rjuL/CV_May2025_quer.pdf)!

 ---